Skip to main content Skip to navigation

 A high-impact learning experience has many traits.
 It demands considerable time and effort, facilitates learning outside of the classroom, requires meaningful interactions with industry, faculty and community, it encourages collaboration with diverse others, and provides frequent and substantive evaluation and assessment.
 As a result, participation can be life-changing. (adapted from NSSE)

-Form E: High Impact Learning Experience Report
+High Impact Learning Experience Submission Directions

 Much different than a basic workshop or info session, a high-impact learning experience requires more engagement.
 Here are some ideas: